Table of Contents

 By default, the label of each tab is the name of the job that's running in that session.
 Some systems are configured to augment this with additional information such as the hostname you're logged in to or your current directory (this is done by sending a special code of ESC]0;string ^G).

 Tab labels have indicators that tell you their status.
 A blue dot means new input was received.
 An activity indicator means new out is being received.
 When the session ends, a ⃠ icon appears in the tab.
-You can customize these indicators in Preferences > Appearance.
+You can customize these indicators in Settings > Appearance.

 Edit Current Session